freedomlayer/offset/doc/docs/atomic_proposal.md

         # )
 }

-struct Confirmation {
+struct MultiConfirmation {
         invoiceId @0: InvoiceId;
         # InvoiceId being paid.
-        requestConfirmations @1: List(RequestConfirmation);
+        confirmations @1: List(Confirmation);
         # A list of confirmations.
 Each confirmation corresponds to a request
         # sent along one route.
 }
 ```

-Note that the `Confirmation` message may contain multiple
+Note that the `MultiConfirmation` message may contain multiple
-`RequestConfirmation`, each corresponding to one request.
+`Confirmation`-s, each corresponding to one request.
 This allows
 fragmented payment along multiple routes.

-Verification of a Confirmation message by the seller is done as follows:
+Verification of a MultiConfirmation message by the seller is done as follows:

 - InvoiceId matches an originally issued invoice.
-- For every RequestConfirmation:
+- For every Confirmation:
-    - The revealed lock is valid for every RequestConfirmation:
+    - The revealed lock is valid:
         `bcrypt(srcPlainLock) == srcHashedLock`
-    - signature is valid for all RequestConfirmations.
+    - signature is valid.
 - Total of `destPayment` is correct (Equal the requested amount at the
     invoice).